ICAN-aneurysms/RIA-predict/README.md

 # Predicting and understanding intracranial aneurysm rupture events from the ICAN data collection

-# Aims
+## Aims
 ICAN (https://doi.org/10.1093/neuros/nyw135) is a French research program aimed at better understanding the pathophysiology of intracranial aneurysm (IA).
 One of the objectives is to develop diagnostic and predictive tools addressing IA rupture risk.
 For computational reproducibility, we provide here a simulated clinical dataset, Python and R notebooks.

-Main contacts :
-  - Olivia Rousseau, Msc, olivia.rousseau@univ-nantes.fr, CHU de Nantes, INSERM, CIC 1413, Clinique des données, F-44000 Nantes, France
-  - Matilde Karakachoff, Msc, matilde.karakachoff@chu-nantes.fr, CHU de Nantes, INSERM, CIC 1413, Clinique des données, F-44000 Nantes, France
-  - Alban Gaignard, PhD, alban.gaignard@univ-nantes.fr, Université de Nantes, CHU Nantes, CNRS, Inserm, l’institut du thorax, F-44000 Nantes, France
+## Contacts
+  - Olivia Rousseau, olivia.rousseau@univ-nantes.fr
+  - Matilde Karakachoff, matilde.karakachoff@chu-nantes.fr
+  - Alban Gaignard, alban.gaignard@univ-nantes.fr

+## Content
+  1. Clinical data simulator:
+  1. Baseline characteristics:
+  1. Factor analysis (mixed data):
+  1. Logistic regression:
+  1. Random forests:
+  1. Predictive models comparison:

+# Online re-execution of data analysis and prediction pipeline
+Binder + screenshot of what is expected

+# Local re-execution of data analysis and prediction pipeline
+Docker

-# Clinical data
+## Clinical data
 A simulated dataset was constructed according to ICAN data-collection to approximately remodel main tables and figures.

 The dataset is composed of 2505 rows (patients) et 28 variables as the original ICAN data-collection.